mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/accesslistdefinition.md

 #### Comment

-Comment associated with the whitelist entry.
+Comment associated with the ip access list entry.

 _Required_: No